When He's Gone

 Two different B-sides were issued.
 In the United States, the song "True Confessions" was used, which was a song that was not included on the cassette versions of High Civilization.
 The B-sides in the UK were live performances of "Massachusetts" and "You Win Again" done in Melbourne, Australia from their 1989 One For All Tour.

+Live performances

+The Bee Gees made two TV appearances in May 1991 to promote the single.
+They appeared on Rick Dees' show Into the Night where they sang "When He's Gone" and "One" and on The Arsenio Hall Show they sang "When He's Gone" and "To Love Somebody".